'Were You There?': Historical Museum's '62 Storm Event Set for Thursday

 The storm struck in an era before 24-hour news and advanced weather forecasting, and Ocean City went without electrical power for an extended period.
 For anybody who weathered it, the Storm of '62 etched an indelible memory.

-The Ocean City Historical Museum is asking, "Were you there?"
+The is asking, "Were you there?"

 Patch is also asking readers to share their stories and photos here.
 Click on the "Submit Photos and Videos" link to post images.
 Add stories and anecdotes in the comments section below.